blmalone/ethj-privatenet/ethereumj.starter/README.md

 ## ethereumj private network starter

-Two nodes are run on the same JVM.
-One is used for solely mining, the other for submitting transactions to be mined.
+Two ethereum nodes run on the same JVM.
+One used solely for mining and the other for submitting transactions to be mined.

+Useful boilerplate code for kickstarting your development with Ethereumj.